 - Vessel-based divers

+It normally takes at least a few months to resolve a maritime accident lawsuit but that could be more or less depending upon strategy.
 Our legal team is compassionate about your need for quick settlement.
 We work to ensure that your claim is filed in the appropriate courthouse quickly, so we can begin building your case by gathering evidence, speaking eyewitnesses, and reviewing your medical records with experts.
 We strive to resolve our cases quickly by fighting aggressively on behalf of our clients to ensure they receive all the financial compensation and benefits they deserve as soon as possible.

 Typically, you will receive medical benefits immediately through your employer's insurance carrier.
 However, if you do not, our lawyers will ensure you receive the medical care you deserve now.
 We have access to qualified doctors who will postpone payment for their services until after your case has been resolved through a negotiated settlement or the court system.

 Jones Act claims for maritime injuries may be worth tens of thousands of dollars or even more.
 The value of each claim is entirely independent of all others and based on the plaintiff's pain, expenses, losses as well as any possible disability from the maritime accident.
 Our maritime accident injury attorneys fight aggressively on behalf of our clients to ensure they receive adequate monetary recovery to pay for hospitalization expenses, medical costs, funds for rehabilitation and therapy, daily living expenses, lost wages, loss of future earning capacity, and attorneys' fees.
 In some cases where the employer's actions were egregious, the court system may allow the jury to award the plaintiff punitive damages in addition to the compensatory damages they award.